codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do pirates not know the alphabet?
-They always get stuck at "C".
+What do you call corn that joins the army?
+Kernel.

 ## Daily Trivia

-What does GHz stand for?
+On Twitter, what was the original character limit for a Tweet?
- 1. Gigahotz
+ 1. 120
- 2. Gigahetz
+ 2. 160
- 3. Gigahatz
+ 3. 140
- 4. Gigahertz
+ 4. 100

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  140
 </details>